-The Group's risk management and internal control processes, which have been in place throughout the period under review, identify, measure, manage, monitor and report the key risks facing the Group.
-The risks that are considered to be material are reviewed by the Audit and Risk Committee and Enterprise Risk Management Committee then, together with their associated controls, are summarised in the risk profile and presented to the and that appropriate internal control procedures are in place or in hand to manage the risks identified.
+The Group's risk management and internal control processes, which have been in place throughout the period under review, identify, measure, manage, monitor, and report the key risks facing the Group.
+The risks that are considered to be material are reviewed by the Audit and Risk Committee and Enterprise Risk Management Committee then, together with their associated controls, are summarised in the risk profile and presented to the Board for review.

-At the year-end, Executive, Divisional and Regional management certifies that the risk management process is in place, that an assessment has been conducted throughout their businesses,
+At the year-end, Executive, Divisional, and Regional management certifies that the risk management process is in place, that an assessment has been conducted throughout their businesses,